-An example of the extensive training efforts and collaboration to implement financial aid corrections was elucidated by Huron's work at Laney College [R3.24a].
-Laney College's new

-Financial Aid Director, hired July 2021, immediately responded to the unreconciled DOE Pell grant awards and COD transmission errors caused by the February 2021 PeopleSoft Financial Aid Module upgrade and lack of systems configurations associated with the upgrade.
+An example of the extensive training efforts and collaboration to implement financial aid corrections is the support provided by Huron to Laney College [R3.24].
+Laney College's new Financial Aid Director, hired July 2021, immediately responded to the unreconciled DOE Pell grant awards and COD transmission errors caused by the February 2021 PeopleSoft Financial Aid Module upgrade and lack of systems configurations associated with the upgrade.
 The Director researched a solution after several districtwide meetings and filed an Oracle ticket correcting some of the system issues and reducing a portion of the shortfall.

-After engaging the Oracle ticket, the PeopleSoft system had not transmitted 1,200 Pell awards for 2021-2022; and \$2.2 million dollars was not transmitted for the upcoming academic year.
-Laney resolved these ongoing issues by securing the contract with Huron in Spring 2022 addressing the PeopleSoft 9.2 Financial Aid Module associated with Pell reconciliation barriers, COD transmission errors, troubleshooting queries and providing a business process guide for training.
-The results of this work produced measurable outcomes regarding recovery of finances, reconciliation of funds and training in the financial aid areas.
+After engaging the Oracle ticket, PeopleSoft still had not transmitted 1,200 Pell awards for 2021-2022; and \$2.2 million dollars was not transmitted for the 2022-2023 academic year.
+Laney resolved these ongoing issues by securing the contract with Huron in Spring 2022 addressing the PeopleSoft Financial Aid Module associated with Pell reconciliation barriers, COD transmission errors, troubleshooting queries and providing a business process guide for training.